BigSoftVideo/DOTEbase/glossary.md

 A Media Clip saves the IN and OUT points of a segment in an audio or video file imported into a [_DOTE_ project](#dote-project) that is in a [Watch Folder](#watch-folder) in a [DOTEspace](#dotespace).

+Media Clips are also known as M-Clips.

+## Media Player <a id='video-panel'></a>

+The Media Player displays a viewport of the selected or cued media file that matches the DOTE transcript and/or project that is currently active.
+If selected using the toggle, the video panel tracks the original video-cues in the referenced DOTE transcript and project.
+As the media stream plays in the DOTE project, the video and pan/zoom will match that.

 ### Tag <a id='tag'></a>

 A Tag is a short, thematic text string that can be assigned to any [Clip](#clip).